 Yeshua did not come to judge or condemn, “but to save the world through Him.”
 (John 3:17)

 Even while dying on the execution stake between two criminals, Yeshua offered a place in Paradise to the one who placed last minute trust in Him.

 Yeshua told him, “This day you will be with Me in Paradise.”
 (Luke 23:43)

 Even until someone’s very last breath, the gateway to salvation through the Messiah Yeshua is still open.

-As we pass through these Ten Days of Awe (Yamin Nora’im), let’s take time to get our lives right with God and one another.
+As we pass through these Ten Days of Awe (Yamim Nora’im), let’s take time to get our lives right with God and one another.

-This is the time to let go, forgive, and seek forgiveness.
+This is the time to let go and forgive, as well as seek forgiveness.

 These Ten Days of Awe are an opportunity to seriously seek the face of God, to examine our lives, and repent before Him for our sins.

 It’s a time to call upon His mercy for ourselves, our families, our nations, and for Israel.